Phylake1337/Mini-WhatsApp/README.md

 4. Chat with one of the contacts.
 5. Notification  for unseen messages.
 6. In case of closing the APP, all chats and user profiles are stored for later use.

+- How to try it?
+ -Download the repo on your machine.
+ -Open cmd then navigate till you open Mini-WhatsApp folder.
+ -Write ```python console.py``` command.